component-driven/component-driven-development/src/exercises/exercise02/Readme.md

 #### The task

-1. Add a new variation of a button
+1. Add a new variation of a button:

-    - Render current style when the component rendered with a `variant="primary"` prop.
+- Render the current style when the component rendered with a `variant="primary"` prop.
 - Render a new, secondary, style (no background, just a border) when the component is rendered with a `variant="secondary"` prop.

-2. Add a new prop to PropTypes.
+2. Add the new `variant` prop to PropTypes.
 3. Render a secondary button by default (when the `variant` prop is missed).

 <details>
  <summary>Solution</summary>